AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/get-started/quickstart.md

     1. Implement the login and logout pages

        If you have integrated Chat SDK, all user IDs can be used to log in with the UIKit.
-Create a Chat user in
-       Agora Console and enter the user ID and password when logging in.

        Open the `MainActivity` file and replace the code with the following: